krakazyabra/jitsi-helm/README.md

+P.S.
+PRs with fixed or improves are welcome ;-)

 # About
 A [Jitsi Meet](https://jitsi.org/jitsi-meet/) Chart for Kubernetes with 2 replicas of  [HAproxy](https://github.com/haproxytech/haproxy-docker-debian/tree/master/2.1) in peering.
 All Jitsi shard are in backend via `server-template` in configuration.